nileshjawarkar/obsidian/JAVA-EE-8/Sections/14 - Persistence (JPA).md

 }
 ```

-### Customising table mapping
+- ### Customising table & column name
+Optionally,

-Optionally, we can define table name to be used for entity using @Table annotation.
+- we can provide custom table name to be used for entity using _@Table_ annotation.
 By default it will be entities name (class name).
+- we can provide custom column name  for field using _@Column_ annotation.
+Other than name, this annotation supports following attributes - unique, length, nullable, updatable etc.

-### Using super class
+- ### Using super class

 If all the entities has some common properties (such as id), we can create super class with these common properties.
 Lets define a super class for out Car class and modify Car class to use it as a super class :